 Billy Boyd and the Four Hundred and Thirty Takes

-The special features disc from the third of Peter Jackson's Hobbit films, The Battle of the Five Armies includes a featurette on the recording of the film's closing song, "The Last Goodbye," performed by actor and musician Billy Boyd (Pippin from the LOTR trilogy).
+On the special features disc from the third of Peter Jackson's Hobbit films, The Battle of the Five Armies, there is a featurette about the recording of the film's closing song, "The Last Goodbye," which was performed by actor and musician Billy Boyd (Pippin from the Lord of the Rings trilogy).

 As identified in the featurette, Boyd recorded 430 takes of the song.